Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script move a file to the directory /tmp
+This script show how to delete a file from a folder belonging to /tmp directory